 Negotiating a better package for your new job

-Although many graduate training schemes have set starting salaries, there are loads of other jobs where you'll need to exercise your negotiating skills.
-When you are offered a job, you have a unique opportunity to position yourself as a valuable asset in the organisation and to set your level of remuneration accordingly.
+Many graduate training schemes have set starting salaries but there are some jobs where you’ll need to exercise your negotiating skills.
+This will be a unique opportunity to position yourself as a valuable asset in the organisation and to set your level of remuneration accordingly.
 To achieve this, you need to establish an appropriate asking price – and it is wise to think about this early in case it should come up during your interview or even in the application.

 - Look at the range of packages offered for similar positions in the adverts online or in the jobs pages.